 329 Romney, Obama don’t address complexities of China investment debate Video: President Obama responded to Mitt Romney’s question if he had looked at his pension lately while debating immigration during the town hall Presidential Debate at Hofstra University in Long Island, N.Y.
 By Tom Hamburger, Published: October 17

-#171 Oct.
-17-Obama, Romney Seek Support From Women After Debate; Republican presidential nominee Mitt Romney, left, addresses President Barack Obama during the second presidential debate at Hofstra University, Tuesday, Oct.
+#133 Oct.
+16- Obama Comes out More Aggressive in Second Debate; Republican presidential nominee Mitt Romney, left, listens as President Barack Obama addresses members of the audience during the second presidential debate at Hofstra University, Tuesday, Oct.
 16, 2012, in Hempstead, N.Y.
-(AP Photo/Pool-Shannon Stapleton)
+(AP Photo/Pool-Michael Reynolds)

 "What to Save and How: An Introduction."
 Hofstra University Assistant Dean for Special Collections and University Archivist Geri Solomon filmed this video for the New York State Archives.
 In the video, she offers instruction to Margie Miller, wife of 9/11 victim Joel Miller, on how to preserve her precious mementos of him.
 The video is one in a series aimed at addressing the concerns of those who have 9/11-related materials that they wish to save.

 Lessons From a Prison Sexual Harassment Case.
 Hofstra University law professor Joanna Grossman discusses a recent decision by the U.S. Court of Appeals for the Seventh Circuit addressing some issues arising out of sexual acts between prison employees.
 Grossman describes the background of the case and explains why the appeals court ruled as it did.

 How Should “Revenge Porn” Be Handled?Hofstra University law professor Joanna Grossman and Stanford University law professor Lawrence Friedman discuss the ways in which legislation can (and cannot) address the phenomenon of “revenge porn.”